MirageNet/Mirage/doc/Articles/Transports/index.md

 -   [WebGL - WebSockets](WebSockets.md) WebSockets transport layer for MirrorNG that target WebGL clients, without relying on Unity's stodgy old LLAPI.

--   [Multiplexer](Multiplexer.md) Multiplexer is a bridging transport to allow a server to handle clients on different transports concurrently, for example desktop clients using Telepathy together with WebGL clients using Websockets.
+-   [Multiplexer](Multiplexer.md) Multiplexer is a bridging transport to allow a server to handle clients on different transports concurrently, for example desktop clients using Kcp together with WebGL clients using Websockets.

 -   [Fallback](Fallback.md) Fallback is a compatibility transport for transports that don't run on all platforms and need fallback options to cover all other platforms.